Dabendorf/DNT-Aktivitetskalenderinator/Readme.md

 ```

 ### Choose hikes
-You have to provide a `queries.csv` file in the `FetchHikes` folder providing a list of search queries and description pairs.
+You have to provide a `queries.csv` file in the `DNTkalenderinator` folder providing a list of search queries and description pairs.

 Example:
 ```